lucafrance/matita/docs/documentation.md

 Excel COM objects [can similarly be access with`xlwings`](https://docs.xlwings.org/en/latest/missing_features.html).

-This is different from other popular Python packages for Office automation, such as [`openpyxl`](https://openpyxl.readthedocs.io) for Excel, [`python-docx`](https://python-docx.readthedocs.io) for Word, or [`python-pptx`](https://pypi.org/project/python-pptx/) for PowerPoint, which implement their own object models and do not use the Office VBA Object Library.
+This is different from other popular Python packages for Office automation, such as [`openpyxl`](https://openpyxl.readthedocs.io) for Excel, [`python-docx`](https://python-docx.readthedocs.io) for Word, or [`python-pptx`](https://pypi.org/project/python-pptx/) for PowerPoint, which implement their own object models and do not use the VBA Object Library.

 ### `matita` vs `win32com` (part of `pywin32`)

 `win32com` is the typical way in Python to dispatch COM objects.
-There are some quirks with `win32com` for compatibility reasons.
+There are some quirks with `win32com` objects due differences in how COM and Python work.

 ```python
 import win32com.client